iggual/Timeless/Understanding_VortexNet.md

 ___Me:___

-_Here's an introduction of a paper where i feel already lost with some terminology even, so please explain in a beginner level._
+_Here's an introduction of a paper where i feel already lost with some terminology even, so please explain it in a beginner level._

 ---